amitni82/amitni82.github.io/index.md

 layout: home
 ---

-This is an ongoing efforts to document my understanding about,
+This is an ongoing efforts to document my understanding about below topics,

 - Trading
 - Agentic AI